-(6,000 words or fewer recommended for narrative reviews; word limits do not apply to scoping reviews, which should follow PRISMA guidelines in structure and content)
+(6,000 words or fewer recommended for narrative reviews; word limits do not apply to scoping reviews.)

-Articles begin with an introduction that describes the purpose (i.e., rationale, objectives) of the review.
+ARCR narrative reviews begin with an introduction that describes the purpose (i.e., rationale, objectives) of the review.
 Subsequent sections describe the following:

 - Search methods employed.
 Include a list of databases searched (a minimum of three), all search terms used, the dates of the searches, and all inclusion/exclusion criteria.
-ARCR articles may not include unpublished results or data.
-Authors should mainly use recent, primary sources when selecting articles. - Results of the literature search.
+ARCR articles cannot include unpublished results or data.
+Authors should mainly use recent, primary sources when selecting articles.
+Literature searches must be transparent and reproducible. - Results of the literature search.
 Provide the number of articles captured by the search, the number of articles excluded, and the number of articles included. - Results of the reviewed studies, especially new and salient findings.
 Note any apparent limitations of the studies reviewed or gaps in the literature. - Summary of the conclusions of the review and potential future directions.